 More tasty drinks

 Cherry Blossom Cocktail

-In two wide bowls, add a small amount of grenadine syrup in one and the red sanding sugar in the other.
+- In two wide bowls, add a small amount of grenadine in one and the red sanding sugar in the other.
 Dip the mouths of the glasses in the grenadine, then roll them in the sanding sugar.
 Set coated glasses nearby.

-Serve cocktails immediately, garnished with cherries.
+- Serve cherry blossom cocktails immediately, garnished with cherries.